 Designer duties come into effect as soon as the design professional is appointed and designs intended for construction work begin.
 While the greater percentage of design work takes place during a project’s pre-construction phase, it sometimes extends into the actual construction process.

-Knowledge, Skills, and Experience Needed by Designers
+Knowledge, Skills, Experience and Training Needed by Designers

 To ensure safety during a project, a designer must be able to demonstrate that they possess the following: